TJBChris/YTReference/3dprints/TRS80XmasOrnament/README.md

 # TRS80XmasOrnament

 This is a Christmas Ornament I designed based on the vintage TRS-80 nameplates used on earlier TRS-80 systems.
-It's size and layout is based on that of the TRS-80 Model II/16 nameplates.
+Its size and layout is based on that of the TRS-80 Model II/16 nameplates.

 It's licensed under the Creative Commons license.
 See LICENSE.TXT.